pksilen/vitja-service/README.md

 - In updateEntities, check list of ETags
 - scheduleJob, miten hakea response myöhemmin (REdis)
 - change fieldPathName in xxxWhere db operations to => subEntityPath, fieldName
+- In Postman API sample responses, readonly fields should be included, private fields not

 - remove defaultPaymentMethod, replace with isDefault attribute and return user sortedby that
   - test in IsExprTrue annotation that only one paymentmethod can have isDefault true